freecooperunion/disorientation/_lowdown/direct-action-and-free-cooper-union.md

 ### Structures for Transparency and Integrity

 Bloated and visionless administrations have become an epidemic threatening institutions of higher education all across America.
 We must rebuild the governance of these institutions with open flows of information and democratic decision-making structures.
 Carrying a mission such as free education will require principled, rather than self-sustaining, leadership.

+## Direct Action

+- Students tired of going through Cooper’s circular bureaucracy
+- Tried bureaucracy for over a year
+- Whole thing was getting desperate
+- We were all losing agency
+- Revisionist history was happening while we were living it
+- To put a halt we began to organize under a campaign of direct actions
+- Why?
+Gets the goodz
+- Lock-In
+- Occupation
+- People will always want to tear down actions and paint protestors as an angry mob but
+- Creates a wormhole where anything becomes possible and the community and periphery are wholly engaged
+- The space of an action is like an infinite dream.
+ASSE.